 Fixed tissues afford the luxury of time when exploring the human form.
-When the donor forms are chemically preserved, their texture and color alters, and they move less, while holding their shape more.
+When the donor forms are preserved, they hold their shape well.
 Some structures when fixed are definitely easier to work with (eg. brain and CNS, viscera, glands, etc.).
 There is also an increased safety factor when tissues are fixed.
 There is a distinct chemical odor infusing embalmed tissues, but this is easily forgiven for the learning opportunity which they afford us.
-We could not grasp the whole structure without the benefit of preservation.
+We frankly could not grasp the whole structure without the benefit of preservation.

-"Unfixed" means that the donor form is preserved by refrigeration only, with no chemicals.
+"Unfixed" means that the donor form is preserved by refrigeration only.
 Time is more "of the essence" when we explore unfixed bodies.
-When the tissues are not preserved, their movement properties can be more easily demonstrated and understood, while structural shapes can be more elusive.
-While there is no chemical odor or toxicity, additional care is required due to the increased biohazard situation.
-Brilliance of color and fluidity of tissues are magnified.
+When the tissues are not preserved, their movement properties are available, while structural shapes can be more elusive.
+Additional care is required due to the increased biohazard situation.
 All donors are tested with a thorough blood screening prior to use.

 Hands-on therapy practitioners, fitness professionals, yoga and pilates teachers: people making regular use of anatomical knowledge through touch and movement.
 I also admit carefully screened engineers, fine artists, sculptors, dancers and body-explorers who desire to enhance their knowledge and commit fully to the process.
 Prior dissection experience is not required.
 NCBTMB and others accredited.

 TO ENROLL: See schedule above for event tuitions.
 Click on Application Packet to begin enrollment process.
-Submit non-refundable, non-transferable deposit: $1,000 ($2,000 for the 4-Week).
-Balance due 8 weeks before class.
+Submit non-refundable, non-transferable deposit: $1,000 ($1,500 for 6+4 Day Workshop).
+Balance is due 6 weeks before class.
 My course production costs are VERY high!
 So, no refunds made for cancellations within one month of the start date of the course.
 Send no deposit until you are invited and you are certain you can come.
 Submission of deposit is acceptance of these terms.

-Gil Hedley, Ph.D. is an approved provider for the NCBTMB and NY State Massage Board, as well as for IASI, the FL Massage Board, and the CMTBC in Canada!
+Gil Hedley, Ph.D. is an approved provider for the NCBTMB and NY State Massage Board, as well as for IASI, the FL Massage Board, the Pilates Method Alliance (PMA), the CA Acupuncture Board, and the CMTBC in Canada!
+My courses also meet the Yoga Alliance Standard.
 We will announce additional approvals from other professions and boards as we achieve them.